-A total of 1,703 people work in the area of Technical Development at Audi’s Neckarsulm site in (as of January 31, 2017).
+A total of 1,728 people work in the area of Technical Development at Audi’s site in Neckarsulm (as of December 31, 2017).
 The main focus is on the development of fuel-cell technology, the Lightweight Design Center and engine development.

 Lightweight design: Audi has established lightweight construction as a key element of modern automotive engineering.
 With the Audi A8* in 1994, the company launched the first car in the world produced in a large series with a unitary aluminum body.
 Since then, Audi has continually expanded its expertise.
-At Audi’s Lightweight Design Center in Neckarsulm, approximately 200 people cooperate closely with research institutes and industrial partners.
+At Audi’s Lightweight Design Center in Neckarsulm, approximately 170 people cooperate closely with research institutes and industrial partners.
 The expertise gained has so far resulted in a triple-digit number of lightweight-construction patents.
-A key building block is delivered by the Technical Center for Fiber-Reinforced Polymers.

-Aluminum, high-strength and ultra-high-strength steel, magnesium and fiber-reinforced polymers – Audi has detailed and comprehensive knowledge of all body materials from its development work.
-The philosophy here is: “The right material at the right place in the right amount.”
+Aluminum, high-strength and ultra-high-strength steel, magnesium and fiber-reinforced polymers – Audi has detailed and comprehensive knowledge of all body materials from its development work and use in series production.
+The philosophy here is: “The right amount of the right material in the right place.”
 The engineers at the Neckarsulm Lightweight Design Center are pushing the competition between materials forwards, constantly in search of even better solutions.
-The car body of the future will use these high-end materials in various combinations, depending on the model.
+The body of the future will consist of this so-called intelligent multi-material mix and will differ in its composition depending on the segment and the drive.

 Engine development: The development of various engines is an important cornerstone of the Neckarsulm site.
 In addition to V diesel and V gasoline engines, the engines for motorsport applications are also developed here.